History of Jill Biden in Timeline

 June 8, 1981: Birth of Ashley Blazer Biden

 On June 8, 1981, Jill and Joe Biden's daughter, Ashley Blazer Biden, was born.
+Following Ashley's birth, Jill paused her career for two years to raise her three children.

-1981: Birth of Daughter Ashley
+1981: Birth of Ashley Biden

-In 1987, Jill Biden received a Master of Arts in English from Villanova University.
+1987: Master of Arts in English

-In 1988, during her husband's unsuccessful bid for the Democratic presidential nomination, Jill Biden stated she would continue teaching emotionally disabled children even if she became First Lady.
+In 1988, during her husband's unsuccessful bid for the Democratic presidential nomination, Jill Biden stated she would continue teaching emotionally disabled children even if she became the First Lady.

 1991: Comments on Anita Hill and Clarence Thomas Supreme Court nomination